-Once a young person determines that Deep Root Center is where they want to pursue their education, they meet with me, the Executive Director, to explore all the possibilities and map out their personal educational plan, based on their unique interests.
+Once a young person determines that Deep Root Center is who they want to help them pursue their individual education, they meet with me, the Executive Director, to explore all the possibilities and map out their personal educational plan, based on their unique interests.
 I facilitate this process, which varies depending upon the age of the student, through discussion and recommendations, and, by asking a multitude of questions.
 We then create an Individualized Home Instruction Plan (IHIP), the formal document and legal mechanism that allows students to leave traditional school to participate at DRC, which is derived from our conversation.
 There is a $40 fee due upon completion of this service.
 It will then be deducted from the amount due the first month of membership.

-4. Completing the Application:
+4. Completing the Trial Period Application:

-5. A Personal Advisor:
+5. A Personal Mentor:

-Student members, ages 10-18, are assigned a personal advisor who meets weekly with each youth, using the DRC online portfolio tool, to discuss and imagine goals, talk about difficult situations, provide resources, track progress, and facilitate tutorials and community connections.
-The advisor will also help the student write the Quarterly Progress Reports that are required by NYS.
+Student members, ages 10-18, are assigned a personal mentor who meets weekly with each youth, using the DRC online portfolio tool, to discuss and imagine goals, talk about difficult situations, provide resources, track progress, and facilitate tutorials and community connections.
+The mentor will also help the student write the Quarterly Progress Reports that are required by NYS.
 This supportive, mentoring relationship is the very core of the Deep Root Center experience.